Thursday 9 May 2024

 6. Wonder Woman in Antarctica

-Overview: during the Christmas holidays, Diana Prince journeys to the Antarctic Peninsula, where it’s believed a rogue I.A.D.C agent has been hiding out, but has she stepped into the wolves’ den?
+Overview: during the Christmas holidays, Diana Prince journeys to the Antarctic Peninsula, where it’s believed a rogue I.A.D.C agent has been hiding out: has she stepped into the wolves’ den?

 Recurring characters: Texas Denton, Marsha Cross, Del Hives